Impact and Programs

 Nearly 20,000 people were reached by social media sites monthly, 3,000 people received bi-weekly email updates, and approximately 30,000 people viewed World’s website monthly.

-World led successful passage of resolutions of support for CEDAW, the UN Convention on the Elimination of Discrimination Against Women, in the cities of St. Paul and Edina, and at the Minnesota Nurses Association.
-We introduced a conflict – free minerals bill through the Minnesota legislature.
+World led successful passage of resolutions of support for CEDAW, the UN Convention on the Elimination of Discrimination Against Women, in the city of Duluth (our sixth Minnesota city to date).
+We introduced a conflict – free minerals bill through the Minnesota legislature and a bill on the prevention of child marriage in Minnesota, which passed unanimously on the floor of the House of Representatives.

 3. To expand current institutes for high school and college students to include more youth from throughout the entire United States and more youth from historically under-represented groups;